I finally made it to the Green Grotto Caves in Discovery Bay, Jamaica.

 This seemed like a good idea because once you go in, there are so many different tunnels to choose from.
 There's no way you could find someone that didn't want to be found.

 But then, Dwayne turned the lights off for a few minutes to give us an idea of the conditions they would have to be running in.

 And let me tell you, you've never seen dark like this.
 I mean pitch black!

 And with all the different tunnels to choose from, it wouldn't take long for someone to get lost, and never find their way back out.

 But to add to this, there are sink holes aka bottomless holes inside the tunnel.

-So not only would an escape slave be running in pitch black darkness, but they’re also risking falling down to the center of the earth?
+So not only would an escaped slave be running in pitch black darkness, but they're also risking falling down to the center of the earth?

 Tell me this doesn't sound like a nightmare.

 But it doesn't end there…

 Legend has it that the slaves would head for a lake that's some 50 feet beneath the earth's surface.